reactive-python/reactpy/docs/source/guides/adding-interactivity/state-as-a-snapshot/index.rst

 different values, every time we were actually just doing ``set_count(1)`` on each call.
 Only after the event handler returns will ReactPy actually perform the next render where count is ``1``.
-When it does, ``number`` will be ``1`` and we'll be able to perform the same subtitution as before to see what the next number will be after we click "Increment":
+When it does, ``number`` will be ``1`` and we'll be able to perform the same substitution as before to see what the next number will be after we click "Increment":

 .. code-block::